 For a general programming or web development role, the process is fundamentally different.
 These interviews evaluate your problem-solving ability as well as your coding proficiency, so recruiters are likely to ask questions ranging from the technical to the behavioral.
 It’s this general sort of role that we’re focusing on for this article.

-In this blog post, we’ve compiled a list of 31 most common questions in a software engineering interview along with the best ways to answer them.
+In this blog post, we’ve compiled a list of 31 most common software engineering interview questions asked in a software engineering interview along with the best ways to answer them.

 Technical Software Engineering Interview Questions